irgroup-classrooms/dis25-2022/README.md

 This course can be taken for the Bachelor Programm Data and Information Science (DIS25a) or the Master Program Digital Sciences (NLP).

-The sessions until easter will be hosted on Zoom: https://th-koeln.zoom.us/j/81513492081.
-The password for Zoom is the ZIP code of TH Köln @ Claudiusstraße 1.
+After easter all sessions are hosted at TH Köln, Claudiusstraße 1.
 The sessions will be held life.
 Slides will be usually available a night before the actual lecture.
-We try to record all lectures and tutorials for later referal.
+We try to record all lectures and tutorials for later referal (not sure how this works out with the sessions at Claudiusstraße).

 ## Schedule for Sommer Semester 2022